hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Purpose

-The purpose of _add signatory_ is to add an identifier to the account.
+The purpose of _add signatory_ command is to add an identifier to the account.
 Such identifier is a public key of another device or a public key of another user.

 ### Structure